Chris Norman: Life and career

 Between 1974 and the early 1980s, Smokie enjoyed success touring all over the world, but the strain and pressure of constantly being away from home and family was beginning to tell on Norman.
-By the early 1980s he decided to spend more time writing and working in the studio.
-Norman and Spencer now worked together on songs for other artists including hits for Kevin Keegan ("Head Over Heels in Love", a No. 31 UK hit), and the England football team song "This Time (We'll Get It Right)".
+By the early 1980s, he decided to spend more time writing and working in the studio.
+Norman and Spencer then worked together on songs for other artists including hits for Kevin Keegan ("Head Over Heels in Love", a number-31 UK hit), and the England football team song "This Time (We'll Get It Right)".
 He also worked with Agnetha Fältskog (on her solo album), Racey (co-writer of "Baby It's You"), Donovan (backing vocals on Donovan), and Heavy Metal Kids.

-In 1978, Norman recorded a duet with Suzi Quatro, "Stumblin' In", which made No. 4 on the US Billboard Hot 100 and sold over one million copies.
+In 1978, Norman recorded a duet with Suzi Quatro, "Stumblin' In", which made number four on the US Billboard Hot 100 and sold over one million copies.

-Norman's solo career took off in 1986 with the song, "Midnight Lady", which was a hit throughout Europe holding the number one spot in Germany for six weeks (where it sold 900,000 copies).
-Further success followed by the songs "Some Hearts Are Diamonds", "No Arms Can Ever Hold You", "Broken Heroes", "Fearless Hearts", "Sarah" and "Baby I Miss You".
-In 1994, Norman was honoured by CMT Europe as their 'International Video Star of the Year'.

-In 2004, he took part in the Comeback Show on the German TV station ProSieben and he performed "Stumblin' In" as a duet with C. C. Catch.
+Norman's solo career took off in 1986 with the song, "Midnight Lady", which was a hit throughout Europe, holding the number-one spot in Germany for six weeks (where it sold 900,000 copies).
+Further success followed by the songs "Some Hearts Are Diamonds", "No Arms Can Ever Hold You", "Broken Heroes", "Fearless Hearts", "Sarah", and "Baby I Miss You".
+In 1994, Norman was honoured by CMT Europe as their International Video Star of the Year.
+In 2004, he took part in the Comeback Show on the German TV station ProSieben, and he performed "Stumblin' In" as a duet with C. C. Catch.
 In the final episode of the show, he was joined by Smokie for the final song.

 On 2 June 2007, Norman performed at the Peel Bay Festival, Isle of Man.

+In July 2017, he performed at the Rendezvous music festival in Jūrmala.